April 22 – May 23, 2021

 Experience the future of learning

 Remake Learning Days Across America is an innovative learning festival for families and youth!
-Taking root in 15+ regions, including southwestern Pennsylvania and West Virginia, these hands-on and engaging events are designed for kids of all ages at libraries, schools, tech centers, museums, play spaces, community centers, and more.
-Stay tuned for more information, as Remake Learning Days Across America has been postponed.
+Taking root in 15+ regions, these hands-on and engaging events are designed for kids of all ages at libraries, schools, tech centers, museums, play spaces, community centers and more.
+Stay tuned for RLDAA from April 22 – May 23, 2021.

 What is Remake Learning Days?